top of page

 Note:

 There is an Etheldred Boone who appears in the 1830 Southampton, VA census at the same time as Etheldred of Stewart Co. appears in the Tennessee census.
 Whether this 1830 Virginia Etheldred (40-50 on census, thus born between 1780-90) is the same as the person listed as Dred Boon in the 1840 and 1850 Southampton, VA. censuses (and shown by the census to be black) has not been determined.
 There is also a Southampton City tax record showing a single Etheldred Boon living there between 1806 & 1811, and a 1807 court record of Southampton, VA, which seems to indicate that an Etheldred Boon had previously lived there but no longer did.
-His identity is unconfirmed, but he must be either the Etheldred who appears on the 1830 Southampton, VA census or, less likely, our Etheldred who moved to Tennessee after this time.
+Judgment Papers, 1807, Southampton County, Virginia on FamilySearch shows Etheldred Boon living on land of James Boon (possibly his uncle, son of Nicholas Boon).
+This could be the black Etheldred Boon who appears on the 1830 Southampton, VA census , but due to the mention of James Boon it is more likely our Etheldred who moved to Tennessee after this time.
+An 1816 Northampton Co., NC record shows James Boon functioning as justice of the peace (Northampton.
+Probate Estate Case Files 1766–1911 on FamilySearch).
+There is also an 1814 record of Etheldred Boon selling land to William Henry in New Hanover Co., North Carolina (New Hanover.
+Deeds 1813–1817 on FamilySearch)

 Etheldred's brother, Bird Boone (1790-1856), appears on the 1820-1840 censuses of New Hanover Co.
 NC (which is on the southeastern coast of North Carolina near South Carolina--around Wilmington--while Hertford and Northampton counties are in northern North Carolina, near Virginia).
 The 1912 death certificate of Bird's daughter, Tabitha, confirms that she was born in New Hanover in 1838 and that her father was Birdy Boon.
 (Tabitha also appears in Bird's household in the 1850 Stewart Co.
 (Houston Co.), TN census.
 I have 10 atDNA matches to Bird's daughter, Caroline "Birdy" Boon Latham (1846-1895), 6 of which range between 18-39 cMs, as well as 10 other matches with Bird's children, Daniel, Tabitha and Margaret.
 Below Etheldred and Bird's children are listed.
 Both named sons William, which is the name of their likely grandfather, William Boon, and Bird named a daughter Mary, probably after his mother, and Etheldred named a son John, probably after his father.